 This delicious, creamy, wonderful homemade vanilla pudding used to be bundled in the same post with the equally delicious, creamy, wonderful chocolate pudding.

 Either way, homemade pudding is the only way to go and is easy as can be so the next time you get the hankering for vanilla pudding.

-- 2 2/3 cups whole milk, divided
+- 2 ⅔ cups whole milk, divided

-- 1/2 cup granulated sugar
+- ½ cup (106 g) granulated sugar

-- 1/4 cup cornstarch
+- ¼ cup cornstarch

-- 1/4 teaspoon salt
+- ¼ teaspoon salt